menegais1/payment-processing/README.md

 - Cancellation can only happen for transactions in the `Created` status.
 - Idempotent request handling for creating transactions.
 - Unit tests implemented in the controller layer.
+- The `Amount` and `Fee` for the `Transaction` were implemented as Integers to avoid floating point numbers.
+The unit is cents of dollar.

 ## Future Improvements